imgpsh_fullsize_anim

 Another electric option is an electric heater to heat the entire tent.

 On the plus side, there is a huge selection of electric heaters that you can choose from.
-Likewise, you don’t have to worry about any fumes or carbon monoxide being emitted.
+Likewise, there is no worry about any fumes or carbon monoxide.

 On the downside, electric heaters are energy hogs, so you will have to have access to shore power or a generator.